FilledStacks/expression-ui/README.md

 I'm currently using Rive because it has a runtime that I can use to test the idea, but this can be done using any graphical rendering system.

-Ideally if we could get a runtime that renders figma designs exactly as-is, that would things really interesting.
+Ideally if we could get a runtime that renders figma designs exactly as-is, that would make things really interesting.

 ![Experience So Far](/resources/experience-so-far-resize.gif)